Solar System Exploration

 Lightning Sounds from Saturn

-What's Up: April 2019 Skywatching from NASA
+What's Up: March 2019 Skywatching from NASA

 NASA's Director of Planetary Science, Jim Green, discusses the Jan.
 20 Astronomical Journal science paper that points to the possibility of a new "Planet 9" in our solar system beyond Pluto.

 A New Planet in our Solar System?
 NASA Takes a Look